 To work professionally, a pilot must acquire a commercial pilot license and hundreds of hours of flying experience.

-People often confuse themselves with private pilot license restrictions and a commercial pilot license privilege.
+People often confuse private pilot license restrictions and commercial pilot license privileges.

 A private pilot can fly to build hours but cannot accept any compensation in return.